RedHatEMEA/demobuilder/docs/Installing Demobuilder.md

 ### Prerequisites

-- Fedora 22 or RHEL7, on a physical or virtual machine (with nested virtualisation enabled).
+- Fedora 22 or RHEL7, on a physical machine (at a pinch on a virtual machine with nested virtualisation enabled, but builds are not very reliable).

 If using a virtual machine, suggested minimum specs are 8GB RAM and 50GB disk.